Health Benefits of Fermented Foods

 Go for something fermented as your first option.
 The flavors are intense so they satisfy your taste buds.
 Got late night salt cravings?

-Skip the chips and eat a pickle.
-It’ll take care of the craving and net you exactly zero calories.
-(It’s also difficult to overeat fermented vegetables versus crunchy, processed, salty foods like chips and microwave popcorn).
+It'll take care of the craving and net you exactly zero calories.
+(It's also difficult to overeat fermented vegetables versus salty, crunchy, processed foods like chips and microwave popcorn).

-Crave sugar at night?
 There is an abundance of anecdotal evidence that suggests ferments are effective at reducing sugar cravings.
 Although this is an area where more scientific research is needed, many nutritionists and functional doctors recognize the correlation between fermented foods and reduced sugar cravings, which helps with weight loss.
 Because we know that one role the microbiome plays is in appetite control and body weight moderation, it makes sense that feeding it optimal foods will help it moderate cravings.
 (2)

-End your day like you started: take a swig of probiotic pickle brine after your workout or after spending time outside on a hot summer day.
-The brine will replace electrolytes in your system, speeding your body’s recovery.
 Many of our customers that suffered from night cramping tell us they have solved this by taking a shot of pickle juice before bed.
-It’s also an extra probiotic boost for your gut.
-Gulping down probiotic brine is another easy and fast way to get an abundance of good bacteria delivered to your microbiome with no planning and no time spent.
+It's also an extra probiotic boost for your gut.
+Gulping down probiotic brine is another easy and fast way to get an abundance of good bacteria delivered to your microbiome for digestive health with no planning and no time spent.

 In Conclusion

 There are so many creative ways to eat your three servings a day of fermented foods.
 This article has shown you the basics and how to get started.
 Remember, this is all about sustaining healthy habits, creating a system to support those habits, and remembering why you started.
-And the most important thing: remember to have fun along the way.
+And the most important thing: please remember to have fun along the way.